 No Caret browsing is not turned on by default.
 You have to enable or turn it on by following the procedure laid down in this post.

 Enable Caret Browsing in Windows 11/10

-To turn on Caret Browsing in Internet Explorer, press F7.
+- To turn on Caret Browsing in Microsoft Edge, Chrome, Firefox, or IE, launch the browser and press F7.

-If you wish to enable Caret browsing on startup of Internet Explorer, you can tweak the setting with our Ultimate Windows Tweaker.
-Go here to learn how to turn on Caret Browsing Support In Internet Explorer 10 using Regedit or Gpedit.
+If you wish to enable Caret browsing on startup, you can tweak the setting with our Ultimate Windows Tweaker.

 How do I get rid of Caret browsing?

 You can use the F7 key to turn it off or on the easy way.
 To completely get rid of it, use the Group Policy or Registry Editor.